m-vo/contao-facebook-import/README.md

 events, see what got imported or hide certain elements head to the respective posts / events child views of your Facebook node.

-#### Make sure the contao cron job is set up
-The import system gets triggered by the internal 'minutely cron job'.
-Disable the periodic command scheduler to make sure the import only gets triggered by a real cron job with the ``_contao/cron`` route and not during regular site visits.

 [Graph API Explorer]: https://developers.facebook.com/tools/explorer/